 Anne is the proud parent of her gifted and dyslexic son, Lawrence.
 Upon discovering his difficulty learning to read, they traveled all over the country looking for answers.
 After many failed attempts, they were determined to find programs that worked, and help students with their reading difficulties, so they didn’t have to struggle like Lawrence did.
 Upon discovering the Barton Reading & Spelling System, and the LiPS program, they knew they found the answers they were seeking, leading to the formation of Reading Success Plus.

-Anne is co-founder of Reading Success Plus, where she is a Certified Dyslexia Consultant, Screener and Tutor.
-She is trained in Lindamood-Bell Phoneme Sequencing (LiPS), as well as Visualizing and Verbalizing and is a Barton Reading and Spelling tutor.
+Anne is co-founder of Reading Success Plus, where she is a Certified Dyslexia Specialist, Trainer and Tutor.
+She is trained in Lindamood-Bell Phoneme Sequencing (LiPS), as well as Visualizing and Verbalizing, Barton Reading and Spelling, Orton-Gillingham Multisensory Mathematics Beginning and Advanced levels for Orton-Gillingham practitioners; and Learning without Tears.

 Anne’s work with her son led her to become a full-time dyslexia advocate and founding member of Decoding Dyslexia-Michigan, a national grassroots advocacy group.
 She also founded the local Decoding Dyslexia-Michigan group, which educates and supports parents of dyslexic children.
 Anne is a board member of the Michigan Branch of the International Dyslexia Association.